nkr685/guess-that-image/README.md

 Navigate to the "Backend" folder and run "npm install"

 ## FRONTEND PACKAGES TO INSTALL
-In the project's root folder, run "npm start"
+In the project's root folder, run "npm install"

 ## RUNNING WEBSITE
 ### Step 1: Setting up database